-Prior to approval of the final report, UNDP Programme Manager, in close coordination with SPIU Associate/CO M&E focal point and UNDP DRR will circulate the draft for comments to government counterparts: Ministry of Finance of Uzbekistan, Project Board key members and UNDP RTA.
-UNDP and the stakeholders will submit comments and suggestions within 10 working days after receiving the draft.
-The finalized Final Evaluation Report, addressing all comments received shall be submitted by October 10, 2022 but not later than the final Project Board Meeting on October 20, 2022.
+Prior to approval of the final report, UNDP Programme Manager, in close coordination with SPIU Associate/CO M&E focal point and UNDP DRR will circulate the draft for comments to government counterparts.
+UNDP ACPIS programme advisor and manager and the stakeholders will submit comments and suggestions within 10 working days after receiving the draft.
+The finalized Final Evaluation Report, addressing all comments received shall be submitted by 28 February, 2023